Real Estate Lingo Decoded

 Premium: an amount paid on a regular schedule by a policyholder that maintains insurance coverage.

 Prepayment Penalty Mortgage (PPM): a type of mortgage that requires the borrower to pay a penalty for prepayment, partial payment of principal or for repaying the entire loan within a certain time period.
-A partial payment is generally defined as an amount exceeding 20% of the original principal balance.

 Prime Rate: the interest rate that banks charge to preferred customers.
 Changes in the prime rate are publicized in the business media.
 Prime rate can be used as the basis for adjustable rate mortgages (ARMs) or home equity lines of credit.
-The prime rate also affects the current interest rates being offered at a particular point in time on fixed mortgages.
-Changes in the prime rate do not affect the interest on a fixed mortgage.

 Principal: the amount of money borrowed to buy a house or the amount of the loan that has not been paid back to the lender.
 This does not include the interest paid to borrow that money.
-The principal balance is the amount owed on a loan at any given time.
-It is the original loan amount minus the total repayments of principal made.

 Private Mortgage Insurance (PMI): insurance purchased by a buyer to protect the lender in the event of default.
 The cost of mortgage insurance is usually added to the monthly payment.
-Mortgage insurance is generally maintained until over 20 Percent of the outstanding amount of the loan is paid or for a set period of time, seven years is normal.
-Mortgage insurance may be available through a government agency, such as the Federal Housing Administration (FHA) or the Veterans Administration (VA), or through private mortgage insurance companies (PMI).

 Property Tax: a tax charged by local government and used to fund municipal services such as schools, road repairs and libraries.
-The amount of property tax is determined locally by the " mil rate" usually based on a percent of assessed value of the property.
+The amount of property tax is determined locally by the "mil rate" usually based on a percent of assessed value of the property.

 Real Estate Agent: an individual who is licensed to negotiate and arrange real estate sales; works for a real estate broker.